TandohAnthonyNwiAckah/flutter_app_distribution/README.md

+# FLUTTER APP DISTRIBUTION

-# Deploying a Flutter App to Firebase App Distribution Using GitHub Actions
+## Deploying a Flutter App to Firebase App Distribution Using GitHub Actions

 This repository contains a Flutter application with a GitHub Actions workflow configured to deploy the app to Firebase App Distribution for Android.
 This guide explains how to set up and use the workflow.